-Yellow sticker (compliance notice)
+Yellow sticker (defect notice)

 Refer to Get my vehicle inspected or moved to find out more.

-If your vehicle has not been fully inspected within 14 days of the expiry date of a compliance notice, you will be issued with a first and final notice.
+If your vehicle has not been fully inspected within 14 days of the expiry date of a defect notice, you will be issued with a first and final notice.
 This requires you to have your vehicle inspected or surrender the licence plates.

 Failure to comply may result in the seizure of your number plates (vehicle licence plates) and the issue of an infringement notice.
-A notice requiring you to return the number plates (vehicle licence plates) will be produced if a vehicle has not been fully inspected within 28 days of the compliance notice expiry date.
-Once this occurs, the vehicle licence (registration) may not be renewed until the vehicle has been inspected and the compliance notice is cleared.
+A notice requiring you to return the number plates (vehicle licence plates) will be produced if a vehicle has not been fully inspected within 28 days of the defect notice expiry date.
+Once this occurs, the vehicle licence (registration) may not be renewed until the vehicle has been inspected and the defect notice is cleared.

 If your number plates (vehicle licence plates) are returned, you must obtain temporary movement permit to drive the vehicle to a place of inspection for inspection.

 Use of a vehicle on or after the time and date specified on the defect notice is strictly prohibited unless: